Open Burning Smoke Control Regulation Review

 - OBSCR - Intentions Paper 2 - Summary of Public Comments (PDF)

-Finally an information update was released in 2011.
+An information update was released in 2011.

+Following careful review of all comments, suggestions and submissions received through the consultation process, government staff will complete legal drafting of the amendment for legislative review and implementation.
 For more information on the consultation process and the development of policy intentions papers see: